AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 ### Updates to the External Application

-To access AEM as a Cloud Service using the Service Credentials that our external application must be updated in three ways:
+To access AEM as a Cloud Service using the Service Credentials, the external application must be updated in three ways:

 1. Read in the Service Credentials

-+ For simplicity, we read these from the downloaded JSON file, however in real-use scenarios, Service Credentials must be securely stored in accordance to your organization's security guidelines
++ For simplicity, the Service Credentials are read from the downloaded JSON file, however in real-use scenarios, Service Credentials must be securely stored in accordance to your organization's security guidelines

 1. Generate a JWT from the Service Credentials
 1. Exchange the JWT for an access token

-+ When Service Credentials are present, our external application uses this access token instead of the Local Development Access Token, when accessing AEM as a Cloud Service
++ When Service Credentials are present, the external application uses this access token instead of the Local Development Access Token, when accessing AEM as a Cloud Service

 In this tutorial, Adobe's `@adobe/jwt-auth` npm module is used to both, (1) generate the JWT from the Service Credentials, and (2) exchange it for an access token, in a single function call.
 If your application is not JavaScript based, please review the [sample code in other languages](https://developer.adobe.com/developer-console/docs/guides/) for how to create a JWT from the Service Credentials, and exchange it for an access token with Adobe IMS.

 ## Read the Service Credentials

-Review the `getCommandLineParams()` and see that we can read in the Service Credentials JSON files using the same code used to read in the Local Development Access Token JSON.
+Review the `getCommandLineParams()` so see how the Service Credentials JSON file is read using the same code used to read in the Local Development Access Token JSON.

 ```javascript
 function getCommandLineParams() {